NicholasFrederick/March-Madness-Prediction/README.md

 R 4.2.3

 ## Data
-Download the data sets by Andrew Sundberg, which is updated yearly.
+Download the data sets by Andrew Sundberg, which is updated yearly. <br>
-If the files do not work, use the following link: https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset?select=cbb13.csv
+If the files do not work, use the following link: https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset?select=cbb13.csv <br>
 Note: You will have to create a seperate data for only playoff teams with numeric values for each round if you do this.

 ## Variables, Formulas, and Code
-model-The main data, looked at wins
+model-The main data, looked at wins <br>
 model1-The postseason data, looked at March Madness succeess

 The following Code was used to find the first formulas: